 AW has worked to advocate for paddler access on the instructional reach below Snoqualmie Falls.

 Two dams in the Sullivan Creek watershed no longer generate power.
-One will be removed as the result of a 2010 Settlement Agreement.
+One was removed in 2017 as the result of a 2010 Settlement Agreement.

 Sunset Falls on the Skykomish River has been proposed for hydropower development.